Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing

-Previous theoretical studies have estimated that to eject a S atom from \ce{MoS2}, approximately 7 eV energy directed exactly outward from the material needs to be transferred to the sulfur atom \cite{Kretschmer2020-io, Komsa2012}.
-This value decreases to about 4–6 eV when considering various valence electrons' excitations \cite{Bai2025}, and can be as low as 2.2 eV in the presence of multiple excitations of core electrons, i.e. excitations of core electrons.
+Previous theoretical studies have estimated that to eject a S atom from \ce{MoS2}, approximately 7 eV of energy directed exactly outward from the material needs to be transferred to the sulfur atom \cite{Kretschmer2020-io, Komsa2012}.
+This value decreases to about 4–6 eV when considering excitations of various valence electrons \cite{Bai2025}, and can be as low as 2.2 eV in the presence of multiple excitations of core electrons, i.e. core-electron excitations.
 Electron scattering experiments have inferred an effective sulfur desorption energy of approximately 1.5 eV \cite{Kretschmer2020}, suggesting that incident electrons generate multiple deep excitations while transferring momentum to the S atom.
 Low-energy plasma processing is generally conducted with ion energies not exceeding approximately 100 eV\cite{Sovizi2023}.
 Under these conditions, the generation of deep excitations is unlikely, since the sulfur 2$p$ peaks in XPS spectra of \ce{MoS2}, corresponding to core excitation energies, appear above 150 eV \cite{Jones2022}.
-Moreover, coupling between electronic and ionic motion is inefficient due to their large mass disparity, which makes fast energy transfer to electrons infeasible and gives the ion time to lose its energy in multiple collisions even further.
-Therefore, we estimate that the lower bound of the sulfur escape energy threshold is $E_{escape} = 6–7$ eV.
+Moreover, coupling between electronic and ionic motion is inefficient due to their large mass disparity, which makes fast energy transfer to electrons infeasible and gives the ion time to lose its energy in multiple collisions.
+Therefore, we estimate that the lower bound of the sulfur escape energy threshold is $\Eescape = 6–7$ eV.

-During TMD-ion collisions, the energy $E_{escape}$ is what needs to be transferred to the impacted S atom.
-This transferred energy is smaller than the energy of the incoming projectile $E_{hit}$ due to the mass ratio $m_S / m_I \neq 1$ between the impacted S atom and the ion.
-Therefore, the lower bound for the sputtering projectile energy $E_{hit}$ is bigger than the escape energy by the by the following factor:
+During TMD-ion collisions, the energy $\Eescape$ is what needs to be transferred to the impacted S atom.
+This transferred energy is smaller than the energy of the incoming projectile $\Ehit$ due to the mass ratio $\mS / \mI \neq 1$ between the impacted S atom and the ion.
+Therefore, the lower bound for the sputtering projectile energy $\Ehit$ is larger than the escape energy by the following factor:

 However, the collisions are not binary and involve other atoms.
-Thus, the energy transferred from ion to sulfur atoms can be shared with neighboring molybdenum or other sulfur atoms so the threshold energy for removal can be higher.
+Thus, the energy transferred from ion to sulfur atoms can be shared with neighboring molybdenum or other sulfur atoms, so the threshold energy for removal can be higher.